 How Does a Kerb Work?

-There are some different types of pipes used for kerb.
+There are some different types of pipes used for the kerb.
 These are PVC pipe, perforated pipe, and corrugated pipe.

-Just like the plumbing system inside the house, kerb can get clogged too.
+Just like the plumbing system inside the house, the kerb can get clogged too.
 But instead of things like food, waste, or toilet paper, your kerb gets clogged with huge tree roots, leaves, mud, and burrowing nests.

 What are the Harmful Effects of a Clogged Kerb?